 - Performance in prerequisite course work

-- Pharmacy College Admission Test (PCAT) scores (minimum percentile of 50 with a typical competitive range of 60-99)
+- Pharmacy College Admission Test (PCAT) scores (minimum composite PCAT of a 50th percentile)

 - Full disclosure of prior misdemeanor or felony convictions